BridgeHands

 Opener has made a 2 level reverse bid and responder has a weak hand

-George Boehm originally attributed the convention resolving opponent's notrump interference to Ken Lebensold, who did not take credit for the convention nor relate to its spelling.
+George Boehm originally attributed the convention resolving opponent's notrump interference to Ken Lebensold, who did not wish to take credit for the convention nor request the proper spelling of his name.

 Partnership agreement needed: